IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 •	Implement regex patterns for Foster, Dog, Cat forms (see volunteer form and login email pattern).

-•	Implement booletproof error handling for http response in volunteer form.
+•	Implement booletproof error handling for http response in volunteer form AND foster form.

 ### ADMIN-SIDE: